🎉 Get up to $1,000 in stock when you fund a new Active Invest account.* Learn more

 Drawbacks of Cash Settlement

-However, there are some drawbacks to cash settlement compared to physical settlement.
-For example, some investors may prefer the security and control that comes with physically owning and holding the underlying asset rather than receiving a cash payment.
+There are some drawbacks to cash settlement compared to physical settlement.
+For example, some investors may prefer the security and control that comes with physically owning and holding an underlying asset, rather than receiving a cash payment.
 This is because cash can be more easily lost, stolen, or subject to inflation, whereas physical assets may provide a more tangible form of wealth.
-Also, physical settlement is not usually subject to manipulation by either party involved in the options contract because the activity is monitored by the broker and clearing exchange.

 Cash Settlement vs Physical Settlement